Yuriysteam/yuriysteam.github.io/_projects/rowab-business.md

 <span class="p-text">To speed up the development and design process I made a UI system.
 Each page is built out of components.
 We were able to shipped pages and design previews two times faster.
 This helped to spend more time on development and testing.</span>

 <span class="p800">![](/projects_img/rowab/elements.jpg)</span>

-Follow ROWA B on it's [offical page](http://rowab.com).
-Rowa B will be launched in 2019.